-The Winston Plant is located near the Lakeland Linder International Airport and houses 20 diesel generators that provide 50 MW of peaking capacity designed for quick start capability.
+The Winston Plant is located near the Lakeland Linder International Airport and houses 20 diesel generators that provide a total of 50 MW (net winter) of peaking capacity designed for quick start capability.
 The site is designed to allow for a second facility of approximately the same size.

 Units No. 3 and 5 located at the McIntosh Plant site, together with power purchased by the City from the Florida Municipal Power Pool (the "FMPP"), historically provided the required load for the System.
 The FMPP sells power to its members at a price that represents the direct fuel and variable operating and maintenance cost of the next most efficient unit that is available for dispatch.
 Accordingly, each member of the FMPP is frequently able to purchase power at a price that is substantially less than the incremental cost of all but the most efficient generation units in each member's own system.
 As noted above, since Unit No. 3's retirement in April 2021, capacity and power previously provided by Unit No. 3 have been provided through the OUC Power Purchase Agreement.
-The OUC Power Purchase Agreement runs through December 2023 with an option to extend, on a month-to-month basis, if required.
-The New Generation Units are expected to be in service by December 2023.
+The OUC Power Purchase Agreement has an option to extend through December 2024 with an option for a month-to-month basis, if required.
+The new generation units are expected to be in service by September 2024.